-Submit updated information to demonstrate meeting all criteria including updated evidence, performance, and testing; feedback on use, improvement, and unintended adverse consequences Formatted: Font: Bold
+• Submit updated information to demonstrate meeting all criteria including updated evidence, performance, and testing; feedback on use, improvement, and unintended adverse consequences

+PRO

+PROM

+PRO-PM

-300 Pathway Section Related to the PRO 301 The pathway begins with the conceptual basis for identifying a PRO for performance measurement.
-302 1.
-Identify the quality performance issue or problem.
-303 304 305 306 307 308 Before developers devote resources to performance measurement, they need a clear understanding of the quality performance issue or problem related to healthcare or supportive services for a target population.
+Pathway Section Related to the PRO

+The pathway begins with the conceptual basis for identifying a PRO for performance measurement.

+1. Identify the quality performance issue or problem.

+Before developers devote resources to performance measurement, they need a clear understanding of the quality performance issue or problem related to healthcare or support services for a target population.
 Such understanding will direct the focus and establish the need for a performance measure.
 Input from all stakeholders including the recipients of the care and services, providers whose performance will be measured, payers, purchasers, and policymakers is critical to identifying priorities for performance measurement.

-309 310 2.
-Identify outcomes that are meaningful to the target population and are actionable by providers of care and services.
-311 312 313 314 315 After developers articulate the quality performance issue, they should identify the specific outcomes that are valued and meaningful to the target population in the context of a specific healthcare or supportive service.
-That is, the people receiving the healthcare or supportive services should be asked for their input.
+2. Identify outcomes that are meaningful to the target population and are amenable to change.

+After developers articulate the quality performance issue, they should identify the specific outcomes that are valued and meaningful to the target population in the context of a specific healthcare or support service.
+That is, the people receiving the services should be asked for their input.
 At this stage, all relevant desired outcomes should be identified even if they might not be assessed through patient-reported data.

-316 317 318 319 320 321 322 323 As noted previously, the Expert Panel suggested-discussed focusing performance measures on outcomes that are actionable , i.e., responsive to intervention by healthcare and service providers.
-The reason for this is twofold : 1) so patients are only asked to provide PROM data that is directly applicable to their care and treatment , and 2) so that providers' performance is measured on outcomes influenced by the care they provide .
-While there may be reasons to measure performance on important outcomes without such evidence , Therefore , outcomes with evidence that they are influenced by at least one structure, process, intervention, or service are preferred should be considered as a starting point to garner broad-based support .
-324 325 3.
-Determine whether patient- or person-reported information is the best way to assess the outcome of interest.
-326 327 328 329 330 331 Patient- or person-reported data are not necessarily the best way to assess every desired outcome identified in the prior step.
-The domains of health-related quality of life including functional status, symptoms and symptom burden, and health-related behaviors are outcomes for which individuals receiving healthcare and services may be the best or only source of information.
+As noted previously, the Expert Panel discussed focusing performance measures on outcomes that are responsive to intervention by healthcare and support service providers.
+The reason for this is twofold: 1) so patients are only asked to provide PROM data that is directly applicable to their care and treatment, and 2) so that providers' performance is measured on outcomes influenced by the care they provide.
+While there may be reasons to measure performance on important outcomes without such evidence, outcomes with evidence that they are influenced by at least one structure, process, intervention, or service should be considered as a starting point to garner broad-based support.

+3. Determine whether patient- or person-reported information is the best way to assess the outcome of interest.

+Patient- or person-reported data are not necessarily the best way to assess every desired outcome identified in the prior step.
+The domains of health-related quality of life including functional status, symptoms and symptom burden, and health behaviors are outcomes for which individuals receiving healthcare and support services may be the best or only source of information.
 However, other meaningful outcomes such as survival (or mortality) and hospital readmission could be assessed using other data sources.
+If a PRO is the best approach to assess quality, then the pathway continues with the next section (steps 4-6); if not, then usual processes for specifying and testing measures and NQF review and endorsement, similar to steps 7-12 are followed.

-332 Pathway Section Related to the PROM 333 Given that one or more PROs are identified in the above steps, the pathway addresses the steps that organizations should take to select a PROM suitable to use in a performance measure.
+Pathway Section Related to the PROM

+Given that one or more PROs are identified in the above steps, the pathway addresses the steps that organizations should take to select a PROM suitable to use in a performance measure.
-336 As Mmany PROMs already exist, developers should use various strategies (e.g., literature searches, 337 PROMIS, web searches, outreach to experts in the field) to search for and identify PROMs that measure 338 the outcome of interest in the target population.
-PROMs that were developed years ago may not have 339 benefited from patient input; therefore, including patients in selecting PROMs to be used in 340 performance measures is important.
-341 5.
-Select a PROM suitable for use in performance measurement.
-342 The scientific (psychometric) characteristics that organizations should examine in selecting a PROM for 343 performance measurement were summarized above and appear in detail in Appendix C. Of great 344 importance is that PROMs be reliable, valid, and responsive in the target population.
-If no PROM for the 345 target population seems to be suitable for use in a performance measure, then a developer or research 346 group should test one or more PROMs in the target population or develop and test a wholly new PROM 347 before a performance measure can be developed.
-The commissioned paper on methods issues related 348 to PROMs is a resource on considerations for selecting PROMs (available here). , 349 6.
-Use the PROM in the real world with the intended target population and in the intended setting.
-350 The Expert Panel agreed that developers should collaborate with providers to use PROMs with the 351 target population and in the settings for which performance measures are proposed before developing 352 PRO-PM.
-Many PROMs were developed for research studies and the resources and protocols for 353 administering PROMs may not be realistic for broad scale implementation.
-This A real-world application 354 will identify feasibility issues related to administration, data capture, and workflow to use the PROM to 355 assess individuals' responses to healthcare or supportive services intervention, provide feedback for 356 self-management, and (as desired) facilitate shared decisionmaking.
-At the first workshop, 357 representatives from Dartmouth Spine Center and Partners Healthcare presented their experiences with 358 using PROMs in clinical practice (available here).
-359 Actual use of the PROM also generates the data needed to determine the best way to aggregate the 360 PROM data in aperformance measure and test the PRO-PM for reliability and validity.
-Widespread 361 implementation is not a prerequisite for NQF endorsement; however, testing for reliability and validity 362 and addressing risk adjustment are required.
-The data for such testing could come from settings that 363 have already implemented Tthe PROM, could be used in a pilot study, or a broader demonstration. or 364 through more broad-based adoption.
-This step does not require a An endorsed performance measure 365 focused on administering the PROM is not a necessary prerequisite and could divert resources and slow 366 the endorsement of PRO-PMs.
-Performance measures focused on such assessments may not meet NQF 367 criteria for endorsement and is discussed under recommendations realted to the NQF evaluation 368 criteria.
-However, in some circumstances, adding steps for such a process measure may be considered 360 and is discussed after the main nathway